Liuluuuu/TRFaults/README.md

 + [/machine_unauditable_faults](/contracts/machine_unauditable_faults): includes the buggy and patched version of the 77 machine unauditable faults.
 + [/machine_auditable_faults.csv](/contracts/machine_auditable_faults.csv): contains the detailed information of each machine auditable fault, including the commit URL, category, and project type.
 + [/machine_unauditable_faults.csv](/contracts/machine_unauditable_faults.csv): contains the detailed information of each machine unauditable fault, including the commit URL, category, and project type.

+Due to the upload size limit, we have solely included submodule links for accessing individual Github projects within our dataset.
+If you want to obtain the complete dataset, please refer to the Zenodo repository.

 ## Security Analysis Tool Evaluation